herbertli/Gravitational_Voronoi/README.md

 {
     "num_players": 2,
     "num_stones": 10,
-    "player_number": 0
+    "player_number": 1
 }
 ```
 Player_number is your id that is assigned to you by the server.

-3. Send team name in the following JSON format:
+3. Send your team name in the following JSON format:
 ```
 {
     "player_name": "Botty McBotFace"